steven liu

 Big Model Inference

-A model is typically loaded according to the following steps.
+A model is typically loaded like this.

 1. Create the model with randomly initialized weights (16GB).

-2. Load the model weights in memory (16GB).
+2. Load the weights in memory (16GB).

-3. Load the weights in the model.
+3. Load the weights in the empty model.

 Big Model Inference (BMI) loads a model like this.

 Transformers instantiates a model directly on the meta device.
+This avoids loading a model into memory twice.

 Transformers tries to fit as many weights as possible on your fastest device (GPU) first.
 If they don't all fit, it places the remaining weights on the CPU.
 And if that still doesn't fit, the rest of the weights are offloaded to disk.